mirjSolution/mirjSolution/README.md

 Hi there 👋

-I graduated with a BS in Computer Science back in the Philippines.
-I am currently living in Canada as a new immigrant.
-I have work for 3 years as a programmer back in the Philippines, but it was some time ago.
-Now, I am a student at CarrerFoundry’s Full Stack Web Development Immersion to upgrade my skills.
+I graduated with a degree of BS in Computer Science and worked for 3 years as a programmer back in Philippines.
+I am a new immigranthere in Canada and currently enrolled on a professional certification at CareerFoundry taking up the Full Stack Web Development Immersion Bootcamp.